It can happen to every dog owner.

 - San Francisco

-According to dogsbite.org, in the 8-year period from 2005 to 2012, pitbulls killed 151 Americans and thus accounted for 60% of the total recorded dog-bite-related fatalities (DBRFs) - which were 251.
-Combined, pitbulls and rottweilers accounted for 73% of the 251 deaths in the 8-year timespan: 183 deaths (or 23 annually on average).
+According to dogsbite.org, in the 8-year period from 2005 to 2012, Pitbulls killed 151 Americans and thus accounted for 60% of the total recorded dog-bite-related fatalities (DBRFs) - which were 251.

-I compared this to Animal People's report (which is based on media reports) which featured in our last week's Periodical Are German Shepherds dangerous, and again it shows: You cannot just blindly trust any statistic!
+I compared this to Animal People's report (which is based on media reports) which featured in another of our Periodicals, and again it shows: You cannot just blindly trust any statistic!

 Dog Bite Treatment